serainox420/Super-Crash-logs/README.md

 ## EDIT: Actually found earlier logs, uploading whole folder.

+### First log of it is actually within Crash Logs archive.
+Predates previously tought to be first log of around 6 hours.

 Long story short.
 My minecraft 1.17.1 Aristois got supercrashed apparently as nothing would fix the issue, including dumping .minecraft, reinstalling launcher and fabric.